ADS-2023-FR1/Agile-Data-Science-Project-FR1/pipeline/pipeline_readme.md

 It is an already trained model.
 At the moment, it is an implicit sequence model trained during 10 iters.
 The specifications of the model can be seen in config.json, following the default definition.

+## Summary of `factorizer_model_mockuserid6041`

+It is an already trained implicit factorizer model on the 1M movielens data.
+The already loded films and ratings are:

+		movie_ids = [23,44,32,55,66,77,8,10,14]
+		ratings =   [2.,3.,4.,5.,2.,1.,5.,4.,4.]

+The mock user id is: 6041.

+## Summary of `update_script.py`

+This might not be need but is a scrit exemplifiying what needs to be done in case we wanted to update the films watched by the mock user.